A Complete Guide to the 5 Best Plant-Based Sweetener Options in 2023

-The variety of plant-based, zero-calorie sweeteners continues to expand, making it easier than ever to dial back on added sugar, naturally.
-But more options can sometimes mean more confusion, so we’re sharing a rundown on low- and no-calorie plant-based sweeteners, including how they taste and the best ways to use them.
+In light of the World Health Organization’s recent categorization of aspartame as a possible carcinogen, we have more reason than ever to seek out natural zero calorie sweetener options.
+Fortunately for us, the array of plant-based zero-calorie sweeteners continues to expand, making it easier than ever to dial back on added sugar – and artificial sweeteners.
+More options means more confusion, though, so in this week’s FUELED Wellness + Nutrition, Molly gives us the rundown on low- and no-calorie plant-based sweeteners, from how they taste to the best ways to use them.

 The average American diet contains about 13% added sugar.
-This includes table sugar and high fructose corn syrup, as well as “natural” sugars like raw coconut sugar, maple syrup, honey and agave.
-This is troublesome because:
+This includes table sugar and high fructose corn syrup, as well as ‘natural’ sugars like raw coconut sugar, maple syrup, honey and agave.

-- A diet high in added sugars is considered inflammatory and is linked to an increased risk of conditions such as cancer, heart disease and joint pain, among others.
+- A diet high in added sugars is pro-inflammatory, linked to an increased risk of conditions from cancer to heart disease to joint pain and more.

 - Added sugars also contribute to excess calories and weight gain, with minimal or no nutritional benefit.

-- A diet high in added sugars can set us up on the blood sugar and cravings rollercoaster, causing and perpetuating our desire for more carbs and more sugar.
+- A diet high in added sugars can set us up on the blood sugar + cravings rollercoaster, causing and perpetuating our desire for more carbs and more sugars

 A guide to natural plant-based sweeteners